Discovering the Signal Subgraph: An Iterative Screening Approach on Graphs: Preliminaries

+for some true but unknown joint distribution, where $A$ denotes the underlying random variable of $\{A_i\}$ and $Y$ represents the underlying random variable of $\{Y_i\}$.
+Moreover, we denote $g(\cdot)$ as a given classifier, and the resulting classification error as In addition, we denote the Bayes optimal classifier as $g^*(\cdot)$, so a classifier is asymptotically optimal if and only if $L(g) \rightarrow L(g^*)$.

-It is often the case that the covariate $Y$ only depends on a small part of $G$.
-In addition, merely predicting $Y$ is insufficient in some applications.
-It is desirable to know which vertices or subgraph is associated to $Y$.
-Therefore, it is natural to search for a signal subgraph such that $Y$ is independent of other parts of the graph.
-This motivates our definition of signal vertices and signal subgraph. \begin{definition} For any subset of vertices $U \subset V=[n]$, denote the induced subgraph of $U$ by $G[U]$, and denote the subgraph removing all edges in $G[U]$ as $G \backslash G[U]$.
+It is often the case that $Y$ depends only on a small portion of $A$, which motivates the need for a definition of signal subgraph and signal vertices. \begin{definition} For any subset of vertices $U \subset V=[n]$, denote the induced subgraph of $U$ by $A(U)$, and denote the subgraph removing all edges in $A(U)$ as $A(U^{-})$.
+The set of \textbf{\textit{signal vertices}} $S$ is defined to be the minimal subset of vertices $U$, such that $A(U^{-})$ is independent of $Y$, that is